w3c/wai-tutorials/source/forms/notifications.html.erb.md

 ## In-line Messages
 {:#inline}

 In-line messages are basically special [instructions](instructions.html), so the same concepts apply.
-In addition, they should be clearly distinct from “regular” instructions, if used for successful or erroneous fields.
+They should be clearly distinct from “regular” instructions, if used for successful or erroneous fields.
 For error messages that can be the word “Error:” in front of the regular label text.

 The visual formatting of the field might change as well.
 An erroneous field could be styled with a wide red border, a verified field could be styled with a green border and a checkmark to show that it’s valid.

+Such messages can be presented to the user in a static way after submitting the form, like in the first example below, or dynamically while filling out the form.

+Disrupting users with messages is appropriate if it is hard for them to determine if their input is correct or not, for example when entering a username.
+In those situations, the probability of submitting a form over and over again just to almost certainly receive error messages is frustrating for all users.

+Dynamic in-line messages are similar to the messages browsers will give to users if the standard HTML5 form elements are used to [validate user input](validation.html).

+### Static in-line message
+{:.ex}

 {::nomarkdown}
 <%= sample_start %>